adamavenir/sarahavenir.com/content/blog/2022/the-hunchback-of-notre-dame.md

 ---
-title: Dear The Hunchback of Notre Dame
+title: 'To: The Hunchback of Notre Dame'
 date: 2022-10-06T01:40:04.026Z
 ---